goessl/linalg/README.md

 # linalg

-A type-independent and exact linear algebra package.
+A type-independent and exact linear algebra package with progress visualisation.
 ```python
 >>> import numpy as np
 >>> from fractions import Fraction